l0rd3141/fbmessenger/README.md

 # fbmessenger
 Automatic reply to message based on new message.

 The program must be started and run to return a reply.

 Uses python2.7

-Issues with python3: DON"T USE PYTHON3
+Issues with python3: DON'T USE PYTHON3

 # Instructions: